 First though, let me just clarify that this is not an authentic Asian-style sweet and sour sauce.

 It’s the Westernized version of sweet and sour sauce that we are used to here in the States.

 And it’s super quick and easy to make at home — we’re talking 5 ingredients and 5 minutes folks!

-- You can substitute coconut aminos for the soy sauce (and check your ketchup label) to make this recipe gluten-free.
+- Soy sauce: I use and recommend low-sodium soy sauce to control the amount of sodium.
+You can substitute coconut aminos for the soy sauce (and check your ketchup label) to make this recipe gluten-free.

 I generally use this sauce with a stir fry of chicken and veggies and serve it all over rice.
 A complete recipe on that is coming later this week, so stay tuned!